nicholasrwx/PythonBlockchain/README.md

 # python_blockchain

- Learning python and blockchain basics from a udemy course, by building a replica blockchain network that uses the PoW consensus mechanism.
+ Building a replica blockchain network that uses the PoW consensus mechanism in python.

  Course name:
     Python - The Practical Guide by Maximilian Schwarzmüller